boykin345/UniversityEnrolmentProgram/CW1.md

 6. As a user, I want to be able to set reminders for upcoming bills and expenses so that I don't accidentally overspend and miss payments.
 7. As a user, I want to be able to view how much money I have left each month for fun and casual spending so that I can avoid overspending and ensure I have enough for necessary expenses.\

+So, set of user stories more look like requirements and describe what exactly users want out of this app.
+Those stories could help to identify what gaps could be missed and what needs more attention.
+The main questions here is this app going to be delevoped for smartphones or PCs or both at the same time.
+Overall, user stories are a useful tool for ensuring that the app is designed with the user in mind and that it meets their needs and expectations.

 *Use Case Diagram*\
 ![1234](assets/CW1__UCD_.jpg)